hkirk/swtafp-slides/slides/09/architecture.md

 * Our pure function check, will be inpure in production

-But why do checkCapacity need then getReservedSeats at all?
+* But why do checkCapacity need getReservedSeats at all?

 ----